unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * ADDED: Ability to send emails through SendGrid.
 * ADDED: Preset options for select fields.
 * IMPROVED: Advanced file fields.
 These fields are no longer in beta, this is a fully operational battle station.
-* FIXED: Bug preventing entries from being saved properly when MariaDB is used.
+* FIXED: preventing entries from being saved properly when MariaDB is used.
 * FIXED: CSS for advanced field field buttons clashed with TwentySixteen
 * IMPROVED: New form modal is now more attractive, encourages using templates and provides template previews.
 * FIXED: Permissions for sub-menu entry viewer
-* FIXED:  Bug preventing dismissing admin pointer.
+* FIXED:  preventing dismissing admin pointer.
 * ADDED: caldera_forms_processor_ui_input_pre_html filter for custom admin UI fields
 * FIXED: Wrong colors being used for autocomplete (select2) fields.
 * FIXED: Active class was not being updated properly on multi-page forms.
 * ADDED: Proper ARIA tags for state of pages of multi-page forms.
-* FIXED: Bug causing validation on the next page from running on multi-page forms to soon.
+* FIXED: causing validation on the next page from running on multi-page forms to soon.
 * IMPROVED: Input masking for phone fields.
 * ADDED: caldera_forms_mailer_invalid action that fires when mailer configuration is invalid.
 * FIXED: Issue preventing validation errors from showing properly on some field types.